 New tools for workplaces:

-DCA has developed a campaign video, series of guides and an education program for workplaces to show how inclusive language can improve workplace culture and drive productivity.
+DCA has developed a campaign video, a special message from David Morrison AO and a series of guides for workplaces to show how inclusive language can improve workplace culture and drive productivity.

-“DCA’s new tools will help organisations build more inclusive workplaces which can result in benefits like improved productivity and profitability, greater creativity and innovation, higher employee wellbeing and engagement and reduced employee turnover, to name just a few.
-For employers this means very concrete bottom line financial benefits,” said Lisa.
+The new tools will help organisations build more inclusive workplaces which can result in benefits like improved productivity and profitability, greater creativity and innovation, higher employee wellbeing and engagement and reduced employee turnover, to name just a few.
+For employers this means very concrete bottom line financial benefits.